Lean Body Mass Calculator

 Questions and Answers

-Why is LBM more important than total weight?
+Why is LBM considered more important than total body weight?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.